 (d) The written admission of the defendant showing the date and place of service.

-(e) If service is made under Rule 4D(1)(b) above, return shall be made by the sender’s filing with the court the acknowledgment received pursuant to such subdivision.
+(e) If service is made under Rule 4D(1)(b) above, the return shall be made by the sender’s filing with the court the acknowledgment received under such subdivision.
 Failure to make proof of service does not affect the validity of the service.
 The certificate or affidavit of service mentioned in this subdivision must state the time, date, place, and manner of service.

-(9) Contents of affidavit of service.
-Whenever a process, pleading, order of court, or other paper is served personally by a person other than the sheriff or person designated by law, the affidavit of service when made, shall state that the person so serving is of legal age, and the date and place of making the service.
-It also shall state that the person making such service knew the person served to be the person named in the papers served and the person intended to be served.
+(9) Contents of the affidavit of service.
+Whenever a process, pleading, order of the court, or other paper is served personally by a person other than the sheriff or person designated by law, the affidavit of service, when made, shall state that the person, so serving is of legal age and the date and place of doing the service.
+It also shall state that the person doing such service knew the person served to be the person named in the papers served and the person intended to be served.